Article Written on 28th Feb 2019

 Which has little to complain about? of course, I can do nitpicking and tell you about the missing dedicated micro-sd card or the Ads in the MIUI 10, apart from these the phones are superb and unparalleled in price range.

 Note 7 is a fantastic phone for Rs.
 10,000 but I think you should not buy the higher variant.
 Since the Note 7 Pro is available for Rs.
 14k, by spending Rs.
 1000 more you can get a much better camera and processor.

 It's doesn't make any sense to buy the 4 GB ram version of the Redmi Note 7.
 Go for the Note 7 Pro if you have a higher budget or else the Note 7 is a very tasty deal.

-Note – The phones look sturdy and you shouldn’t worry about propaganda bend test from Youtubers.
+Note - The phones look sturdy and you shouldn't worry about the propaganda bend tests from Youtubers.

 You can read more about the Xiaomi Redmi Note 7 Pro here.

 Also, a must-read - we have compared the Redmi Note 7 With the Realme 3 and the Samsung Galaxy M2.

 Bookmark Candytech for more latest tech coverage.

 Redmi Note 7 Pro Vs Samsung Galaxy M30 - Which is Better?